CDSoft/ypp/README.md

   - `opts.pattern` is the Lua pattern used to identify the part of the file to include.
 If the pattern is not given, the whole file is included.
+  - `opts.exclude` is the Lua pattern used to identify parts of the file to exclude.
+If the pattern is not given, the whole file is included.
   - `opts.from` is the format of the input file (e.g. `"markdown"`, `"rst"`, …).
 The default format is Markdown.
   - `opts.to` is the destination format (e.g. `"markdown"`, `"rst"`, …).